9track/FlashFloppy-wiki/Hardware-Mods.md

 ![DIYMORE Display](assets/diymore_oled.jpg)

-Many users have found that these displays fail to initialise unless given a longer startup time by adding the following line to FF.CFG:
+Many users have found that these displays fail to initialise unless given a longer startup time by adding the following line to FF.CFG (in some cases a delay up to 3000 is required):
 ```
 startup-delay = 2000
 ```
-In some cases a delay up to 3000 has been required.

 ## Rotary Encoder